 Pour the batter into a lined 12-cup muffin pan, filling each cup three-quarters full.
 The old rule of thumb about filling two-thirds full creates short, squat, and skimpy-looking muffins.
-For bigger, puffier, bakery-style muffins with a bigger muffin top, fill the cavity three-quarters full.
-If you overfill slightly, the worst that can happen is the batter rises while baking and the overage rests and bakes on the muffin pan.
-Hello muffin top.

 I put a pinch of sprinkles in the center of each muffin before baking, which helps dress up the muffins so they don’t look bald and bare after baking.
 They also add a tiny bit of texture and sweetness, and if you have kids, eyes will light up.
 It’s a scant teaspoon well spent.